XOW Logo

 mystery

 A movie star disciple of a new seer called Astra is murdered.
 Dean realizes that the "magic" crystal balls given to Astra's wealthiest disciples are only loudspeakers controlled through beams of light.
 He and Carol go to Astra's "Temple of Light."
 He recognizes the voice of "Astra" as belonging to his old enemy the Conqueror.
 Denton is captured, and Carol causes a distraction, allowing him to escape.
 He broadcasts the truth to the remaining followers of Astra, which lures the Conqueror to the station.
-Denton gets the drop on the Conquerer when he arrives and turns him over to the police.
+Denton gets the drop on the Conqueror when he arrives and turns him over to the police.

 Reprinting